 Good to the Last Drop

-Caffeine has a potential role in marathon deaths by heart attack, Jen A.
+Caffeine has a potential role in marathon deaths by heart attack, Jen A. Miller writes.
+Runners need to know how to self-medicate this drug.

 This article first appeared in The Magazine, issue 31, December 5, 2013, a subscriber-supported electronic periodical that publishes every two weeks.
 We’re crowdfunding a book from our first year of publication.
 Back the project to get a hardcover book or an ebook.
 Visit our Kickstarter page for details.